 Here you will find a selection of my short stories and poetry, blog entries and articles.

 Much of my writing explores what it means to be disabled.
 As the Founder/Chair of Disability Power Ireland, issues of disabled pride and identity are core to what I do and what I write.
-You can check out our website and join our community here.
+You can check out the website and join the community here.

-My writing also deals with race, mental health, spirituality, creativity and the artist’s path, travel, veganism, and literature and writing itself.
-I write from a perspective that is cognisant of how being disabled affects our experience of all of the above.
+My writing also deals with race, mental health, spirituality, creativity and the artist’s path.
+I write about how being disabled affects our experience of all of the above.
+You will also find articles related to disabled travel, adventure, food and veganism.

 Disabled people are 15% of the world’s population, the world’s largest minority group and the only minority group which people can enter at any time of their lives.
 So even if you don’t identify as disabled, even if these explorations don’t quite resonate with you now, some day they might.